CH101 - The Fourth Century

 Constantine, Faith and the Sun God

 Many critics of Constantine maintain that his actions towards the Church were motivated by his political aspirations.
 It is commonly asserted that his Christian profession was not genuine, and that he continued to worship the Sun.
 The records actually show that Constantine seemed to act in genuine Christian charity while at the same time continuing to embrace various aspects of Sun worship.
-But it must also be remembered that prior to Constantine early Christians co-opted aspects of Sun worship.
+But it must also be remembered that prior to Constantine early Christians had already co-opted aspects of Sun worship.

 Clement of Alexandria portrays Christ, like the Sun-god, racing his chariot across the sky.
 Many pagans accused the Christians of Sun worship because they met on Sunday mornings - the early Christians did this to celebrate "the Lord's Day" as opposed to the Jewish Sabbath.
 Early in the fourth century the birthday of the Sun-god was co-opted as the day to celebrate the nativity of Jesus - there is no clear record of who started this tradition.